Athang84/sample/README.md

 ## Middleware
 The application uses middleware for:
 - Validating User Existence: Ensures the if the given user exists or not.
 - Authenticating Owner: Changes like deletion and updation must only be done by the owner.

+## DotEnv
+This application uses .env files to store sensitive data.